nemisis84/Network-and-Computer-Security-project/REPORT.md

 Furthermore, we implemented a session key as this would not expose the long-term key in the same way as if it had been used to encrypt communication.
 If a long-term key is compromised, it is no longer useful.
 However, if a session key is compromised, we could simply just create a new session key and share it using the long-term key.
 Also, the longer a key is in use, the easier it is to perform cryptoanalysis, which further emphasises the importance of using session keys.

 Additionally, using session keys allows us to provide forward secrecy if additional protocols are added.
 This means that the exposure of the long-term key won't compromise past session keys.
 Simply using a long-term key to share session keys doesn't provide forward secrecy, but together with, for instance, Diffie-Hellman key exchange perfect forward secrecy is achieved.
-This would be overkill for the scope of this project, both because of the time aspect and because the privacy required of our data is not the highest.
+This would be overkill for the scope of this project, both because of the time aspect and because the privacy required of our data is not very high.

 In our case, the session key is shared just by encrypting it with the long-term key.
 This means that we are not providing forward secrecy or protection against replay attacks.
 In a real-world application, we would recommend using Diffie-Hellman.
 We would also recommend adding a mechanism for protection against replay attacks such as implementing either a timestamp, challenge or sequence number.

 For the communication between the application server and DB, no encryption is used.
 Both the DB's network and application server's network are private and separated from the outside world, meaning that the risk of packet sniffing is reduced.
 In addition, this data is not sensitive at all, as it only contains content with possible copy rigth claims.
-Due to these reasons, remain this communication unprotected.
+Due to these reasons, this communication remains unprotected.

 <!-- (_Discuss how server communications were secured, including the secure channel solutions implemented and any challenges encountered._)